 The program provided access to evidence-based programing with ongoing training and support to youth, parents, guardians, leaders, and champions of the community.
 By promoting healthy relationships and awareness about responsible choices regarding risky behaviors, reproductive health, and social development, the program reduced teenage pregnancy rates and increased youth awareness of healthy behaviors.

 Elementary level: Raising Healthy Children

-Elementary level – Raising Healthy Children-utilizes a positive approach towards youths for social development to promotes key elements that research show are critical for building strong connections with the school and family.
+At the K-5 level, we utilized a positive approach to social development, promoting key elements that research shows are critical for building strong connections at school and at home.

-Middle school – Draw the Line Respect the Line- Encourages and empowers youth to utilizing the skills & tools they learned to make healthy choices.
-Delays youth from participating in risky behaviors reducing the risk of sexually transmitted diseases (STDs), including HIV & pregnancy
+Our middle school programming encouraged and empowered youth to use the skills they learned to make healthy choices.
+Its goal was to delay youth from participating in risky behaviors, reducing the risk of pregnancy and sexually transmitted diseases (STDs), including HIV.

-Our passion and dedication is driven by our Youth Council who meet monthly.
-They are the core element of this program.
-They help us see and understand the adolescents’ point of view.
+Our passion and dedication was driven by our Youth Council who met monthly.
+They were the core element of this program, helping us see and understand the adolescents’ point of view.

-The Community council meets every other month.
-It is compose of parents, professionals, guardians, and 2 Youth Council members.
-They listen, support, and partake in the Youth Council ideas events and community projects.
+The Community Council met every other month and was composed of parents, professionals, and guardians, as well as two Youth Council members.
+They listened, supported, and partook in the Youth Council’s ideas, events, and community projects.

 1111 S Jackson Street